 It’s not the length of treatment that matters.
 What’s important is that the treatment is appropriate and effective for the individual.
 Everyone heals differently in a drug rehab facility.
 Unfortunately, when you are frantically seeking treatment, logically it makes sense.
 Longer must be better.
 Not the case!
 What is important is that you have a comprehensive assessment conducted by an unbiased substance abuse counselor before you contact your local facilities.
-One that can evaluate your needs, then based on the results of the assessment, make an effective and appropriate referral, or at least, provide you with a short list of facilities that best match your needs.
-Not all treatment centers are created equal, and length of the term doesn’t matter.
+One that can evaluate your needs, then based on the results of the assessment, make an effective and appropriate referral, or at least, provide you with a shortlist of facilities that best match your needs.
+Not all treatment centers are created equal, and the length of the term doesn’t matter.
 Quality of care matters!

 There are different locations, a huge number of programs and different durations for each residential program.
 How do you sort this out?
 The questions to ask when you are looking for a program are:

 What is their philosophy about addiction?
 If they tell you that it cannot be cured, he will live with it all his life, he will relapse, then they are just saying that their success rate is not good.

 The second important question is: What is their success rate?
 You want to know if their program works.
 If they give you a vague answer, it does not look good.
 Either they have a really low success rate or their aftercare is really poor.
 The success rate, when it is good would be the first thing that they will promote.
 Don't let anyone give you some vague answers.

 What's their Staff/Patient ratio?
 During our own researches, we got so much different ratio.
 From 1 staff/ 10 patient to 1staff/ 1 patient.
 Also, the length of the therapy is a factor.
 All of the above can seem confusing.
 When someone has to face drug addiction or help someone with such a problem, it can be hard to think clearly, and we want you to make the best decision possible.